HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 2. Through Racine.
 Lake Shore Pathway follows lake shore and then back streets to connect with Racine-Kenosha Trail.

 3. Racine to Kenosha.
-Either follow trail or roads.
-Take Birch Rd and then a new bike path to Carthage College at the lake shore.
+Follow trail (see above).
+After crossing highway E follow the marked bike route to Carthage College at the lake shore.

 5. South of Kenosha.
 Lakeshore Drive runs to 116th St. Normally a bicyclist would turn west on 116th and pick up either the bike trail or roads to Illinois.
 However, First Ct. goes south past the Chiwaukee Prairie before ending at the state line.
 A short (about 200 yds) dirt path leads to a marina with connections to bike trails in Illinois Beach State Park (sadly neglected) and Zion.
-Local riders seem to use this connection quite a bit–but it appears to cross private property, so its status is unclear.
+Local riders seem to use this connection quite a bit–but it seems to have no official status.

 C. Inland route east of I-94 between Milwaukee county and Illinois.
 Between Milwaukee county and Franksville, Nicholson Rd and county H are alternative routes.
 From Franksville to Sturtevant, the route follows county H. From Sturtevant it follows 90th St and then county EA in Kenosha county.
 At 38th Street, it switches to county H which it follows to the state line.
 The countryside varies between rural, suburban, and some industrial parks.
-Probably more useful as connector and loops than an attraction in itself.
+Probably more useful as connector and to fill in loop trips than an attraction in itself.

 II.
 East-west routes (listed from south to north).
 At some point most of these routes are forced to follow busy highways, but those chosen have reasonably good shoulders.

 A. State line route.
 Southwest from Kenosha on ML and then dip into Illinois.
-A connection to the start of the Des Plaines River Trail.
+A connection to the start of the Des Plaines River Trail, a scenic unpaved trail that follows the river into Cook county.

 B. Prairie Springs Park.
 West on 85th, south on Cooper, and west on 93rd St and 95th St through park (lake is looped by bicycle trail).
 Then go west on the shoulder of Lakeview Parkway (heavy traffic but wide shoulder) past the intersection with I-94.
 Old Green Bay Rd serves to connect this route with the previous one.
 (A potential east-west route is Bain Station Rd but it dead ends at the very busy Green Bay Rd.